DevExpertise/Timer/README.md

 # Timer
-This is a alarm timer.
+This is an alarm timer.